rmenafra/pipe-runner/README.md

   -cl, --clusterconfig PATH  path to the cluster configuration file -r, --retries INTEGER      Number of times to retry a failed pipeline stage -h, --help                 Show this message and exit.

+Example:
+pipe-runner -s Snakefile -d output_dir -c run_config.yaml -cl cluster_settings.yaml

+Modify the run_config.yaml and cluster_settings.yaml according to the location of your data and run parameters.
 ```

 ## Outputs